 03 Jan Tomorrow that Starts Today

-We are the cusp of another large scale evolution that will transform the face of this planet yet again.
-Since there is no term coined for this evolution as yet, let’s call it the Automation Revolution.
+We are the cusp of another large-scale evolution that will transform the face of this planet yet again.
+This is being called the Fourth Industrial Revolution.
 We have already witnessed technology permeating into our lives in the subtlest of ways.
 From driverless cars, humanoids and remote managed space vehicles, we have leveraged automation in all spheres of life.
 The World Economic Forum predicts that by the year 2022, 37% companies will be using Stationary Robots and 33% companies will be using Non Humanoid Land Robots.
 This means that within the next 5 years, roughly one-third of industries will have adopted Robotics in some form.
 The report also indicates that 75 million current job roles may be displaced by the shift in the division of labour between humans, machines and algorithms, while 133 million new job roles may emerge at the same time.
 Imagine the trend growing into the coming 10 years or 15 years, roughly the time when our children will start looking for jobs.